 Other Terms Of The Pay Yourself Back Program

 While this card is not perfect, it is definitely leaps and bounds better than most of its airline co-brand competitors.
-First, let’s talk about the good: it’s great to see Chase introduce a card with a full-time grocery bonus multiplier.
+First, let's talk about the good: it's great to see Chase introduce a card with a full-time grocery bonus multiplier.
 An uncapped 3x earn on grocery spend is something Chase desperately needed.
 Likewise, 3x on Air Canada and dining purchases is great.
-For the sign-up bonus, 70,000 miles is nothing to sneeze at, although prior offers are arguably much better.
+The current offer is one of the best sign up offers we have seen on this card.
+For folks with high spend, a total of 100,000 Aeroplan miles is an incredibly useful and valuable offer.

 For benefits, free bags for up to 9 people is overly generous for most everyone.
 And the $100 credit towards NEXUS is awesome for those that travel between the USA and Canada frequently.
 Status chasers can benefit from $15,000 spend for 25K status or $50,000 spend for a “level up” status bonus are great perks.
 If you can combine this spend in the bonus categories listed above, the card is even more lucrative.